Bl4ky113/AngularCourse/notes.md

 But for getting the attribute on the route, we have to import the router service, the active route service and use a switchmap, so we can use ParamMap to get the route attribute.

+# Froms

+## What are Forms in Angular

+Forms are a way that we, as developers, can catch and get input or data from the user.
+There's two types of forms.
+Reactive and Template Driven.
+Each functions differently than the other.

+Reactive forms are the standard froms which take the data and pass it to the angular client side, then to the server, or whatever you need them to do.
+They are more reliable, and usable, testable, and all because they are just regular forms.

+Template Driven, are only design and created on the template, but they are asyncronous, can mutate, and general flexiblity between the template boundries.

+## Making a Form

+We can set Reactive or TB forms with the same base classes, what changes its the way we use them.
+The base classes are genrealy just a tacker for one or more forms, even custom elements outside the form.
+Some of them are:
+- FormControl: one value or form control
+- ...Group: collection of ...
+- ...Array: Array of ...
+- ControlValueAccessor: Bridge between an FormControl and DOM elements.

+For a reactive Form, we just can add them as an input to the form input of our html template making a direct conection between them.

+template:
+\<input [formControl]="formValueName"\>
+ts file:
+formValueName = new FormControl('');

+For a TB form, we use the directive ngModel and pass the variable name, that is going to take the form value indirectly

+template:
+\<input [(ngModel)]="formValueName"\>
+ts file:
+formValueName = "";

+## Data Flows in a Form

+As we have spoken, Reactive and TB Forms handle differently the way the get the data, but how exactly?

+For Reactive Forms.
+The user inputs "blue" it isn't shown yet, the form sets an event, then the FormControl via an observable called valueChanges, sets the value "blue".
+If we have subcribed to this observable, we can do something with the new value.
+Then its called the setValue method, to show to the user it's input.

+For TB Forms.
+The user inputs "blue", setting the value in the form with setValue, send then the new value via an observable called valueChanges, the subscribers of valueChanges gets the new input, sends another event via viewToModelUpdate method which updates the initial formInput with the new input.

+With this, we can see that TB forms shows the value, and then process it.
+With Reactive, it first reacts to or process it, and then shows it.

+### Data Mutability
+For the mutability of the forms, changing the value of the forms.

+TB forms only updates the value whenever the user has stoped inputing the new value, tracking only unique changes and not simple changes on the input.

+For Reactive Forms, it updates every little change of the input.